TheJuki/KFormMaster/docs/element/base.md

 By default this is null.
 Setting this will set and display the title icon drawable (null will hide the icon).

+!!! note "Button"

+    Setting this for the button form element will add the icon to the button.

 ```kotlin
 text {
     titleIcon = ContextCompat.getDrawable(this@FormActivity, R.drawable.ic_email_blue_24dp)